Ramiz8Work/laravelstarterkit/README.md

-Certainly!
-Here's a sample README file for your package that provides basic authentication functionality and a starter admin panel template:

----

 # Laravel Auth and Admin Panel Package

 The Laravel Auth and Admin Panel Package is a versatile Laravel package that offers basic authentication functionality along with a starter admin panel template.
 It streamlines the process of setting up user authentication and provides a foundation for building admin panels in your Laravel projects.